Norway Rat

 Health Risks

 Norway rats carry serious diseases including leptospirosis, rat-bite fever, salmonellosis, and plague.
-They contaminate far more food than they consume.
-Their urine and feces create health hazards, and they can bite when cornered.
+They contaminate way more food than they actually eat.
+Their urine and droppings create real health hazards, and they'll bite when cornered.

 Property Damage

-Norway rats cause extensive damage by gnawing on structures, electrical wiring (fire hazard), pipes, and insulation.
-Their burrowing can undermine foundations and damage landscaping.
-Damage can cost thousands to repair.
+Norway rats chew through structures, electrical wiring (a real fire hazard), pipes, and insulation.
+Their burrowing can undermine foundations and tear up landscaping.
+The damage can cost thousands to repair if it goes unchecked.

 Signs of Norway Rat Infestation